 The most effective emergency contraception is prescribed by a doctor or nurse practitioner.
 This includes the copper IUD (which is placed inside you by a doctor or nurse practitioner) or a prescription pill.
 You can get emergency contraceptive pills (like the morning-after pills, or plan B) without a prescription at most drugstores and sexual health clinics.

 If you have unprotected sex, use EC as soon as possible.
-If you are already pregnant and use EC pills, they will not stop a pregnancy or prevent STIs.
+If you are already pregnant and use EC pills, they will not stop or harm a pregnancy.

 "Easy to use" birth control means different things to different people.
 What are you more comfortable with?
 You may want to try a method a few times.
 And then you may want to try some others.